 You made it.
-After years of cramming for finals, slaving away on thesis papers, and learning how to function in public with debilitating hangovers, you’re finally graduating.
+After years of cramming for finals, slaving away on thesis papers, and learning how to function in public with a debilitating hangover, you’re finally graduating.
 Too bad no one told you there was still one last test to pass - planning your graduation dinner.
 You’ve got family in town from just about everywhere, so finding a place that works for all of them can be more stressful than the last four years combined.
-Here are some excellent restaurant choices for a range of dinner group types and sizes.
+Here are some excellent restaurant choices for dinner parties of all sizes.